amc-econ/nlp_in_innovation_economics/README.md

 - This is the main repository for my research at KU Leuven.

-- It is linked to a bunch of projects **applying natural language processing (NLP) algorithms to economic problems**.
+- It contains several projects **applying natural language processing (NLP) algorithms to economic problems**.

 ## Research projects